DinoscapeProgramming/LocalBotify/docs/Developer Guide/CommandTutorial.md

 ### 📦 Environment

 Knowing the right versions of the packages you're using is essential to using the right methods.
-These packages come preshipped with LocalBotify and can be imported using LocalBotify's custom `requireCore()` and `importCore()` function.
+These packages come preshipped with LocalBotify and can be imported using LocalBotify's custom `requireCore()` and `importCore()` function (define empty functions for them at the top to ensure the variables can be loaded inside the LocalBotify workbench).
 If this list doesn't contain your desired package, use `require()` instead, requiring manual installation.

 | Package                  | Version    |
 |--------------------------|------------|